Acts 1 - John Karmelich

 iii)

-On the flip side, what's
+On the flip side,

-the case for Matthias being
+what's the case for Matthias being #12?

 a)

-himself never commented specifically on this issue in his writings.
+Paul himself never commented specifically on this issue in his writings.

 b)

-might have added a commentary about this being a waste of time?
+have added a commentary about this being a waste of time?

 c)

-argument that nothing else is said about Matthias may not hold up.
-Nothing much is said about the most of the other apostles either.
+The argument that nothing else is said about Matthias may not hold up.
+Nothing much is said about most of the other apostles, either.

 Matthias may have been part of the "12 Apostles" that Paul consulted